BHASVIC-CompSci/.github/profile/Guides/makingRepo.md

 ## Creating a Repository on GitHub

+1. Under **owner** select `BHASVIC-CompSci`

 1. To create a repository in the BHASVIC organization, use the green "New" button on the [BHASVIC organization reposoitory page](https://github.com/orgs/BHASVIC-CompSci/repositories).
 The repository name should be the your username, then a dash and your teachers name, then a dash followed by the name of your project.
-EG

-`MichealAngelo23-Laura-UnityProject`
+EG `MichealAngelo23-Laura-UnityProject` or`MarieCurie23-Tim-CTasks`

-`MarieCurie23-Tim-CTasks`
+1. Click **Add a README file**

+1. Click **Add .gitignore** then select the language you're using

+1. Click **create repository**

+1. Next you'll need to [clone](https://github.com/BHASVIC-CompSci/.github/blob/main/profile/Guides/cloning.md) it

 ## Tutorial